Berkshire: Local

 As of the 2023 local elections, Liberal Democrat groups of local councillors run the unitary authorities of West Berkshire, Windsor and Maidenhead and Wokingham (in coalition with the Labour Party) with employed executives, whereas Labour Party local councillors run both Bracknell Forest and Reading, with Slough being run by the Conservative Party.

 Parliament

-After the 2024 United Kingdom general election, 5 of the elected Members of Parliament (MPs) were Labour, 3 Lib Dem and one conservative.
+After the 2024 United Kingdom general election, 5 of the elected Members of Parliament (MPs) were Labour, 3 Liberal Democrat and one Conservative.